 Yeah, we’re planning a tour hopefully in November.
 We’ll have a couple of gigs in the UK in August and September too.
 I don’t have much information yet because Janelle is the mastermind behind touring!

 So this isn’t the first time you’ll be touring abroad, right?
-Where else have Cryptic Street played?
+Where else has Cryptic Street played?

 We actually started off touring with Michelle’s first gig with us, it was in Barcelona in December 2017.
 We’ve been touring in Dundee, Edinburgh, Glasgow, London and Madrid.
 We supported PINS, an all-girl band from Manchester – they’re really cool – as well as Acid Mothers Temple, a psychedelic band from Japan – they’re fucking crazy!